-XSplit comes with a highly intuitive interface, making it a lot more user friendly.
+XSplit comes with a highly intuitive interface, making it a lot more user-friendly.
 However, it also comes with a monthly subscription fee.
-A premium membership will set you back $25 for 3 months, $60 for 1 year, or $150 for 3 years.
+Premium membership will set you back $25 for 3 months, $60 for 1 year, or $150 for 3 years.
 Refer to the XSplit website for more info.

 Either way, the setup process is about the same.
 You’ll need to choose what window you’re streaming from, adjust the layout (how the stream appears to your viewers), and then sync it to your Twitch account.
-Which brings us too…
+This brings us to…

 Signing Up a Free Twitch Account